Nowra: History

 Prior to European arrival, the part of the Nowra region south of the Shoalhaven river was inhabited by the Wandi-Wandandian tribe of the Yuin nation, while the region north of Shoalhaven was inhabited by the Dharawal people.
 The name Nowra, originally written by Europeans as 'nou-woo-ro' (pronounced Nowa Nowa by the Indigenous Australians of the area), is an Aboriginal word for the black cockatoo.

 Circa 1824, ex-convict Mary Reibey applied for a land grant in the Burrier area, on the southern side of the Shoalhaven River.
-The Nowra township was officially recognized in 1852.
+The Nowra township was officially recognised in 1852.
 Less than ten years later, in 1861, a postal service was established.
-In 1861 the racehorse Archer, which was trained in Nowra by Etienne de Mestre, won the first Melbourne Cup.
+In 1861, the racehorse Archer, which was trained in Nowra by Etienne de Mestre, won the first Melbourne Cup.
 Nowra was declared a town in 1885 and a city in 1979.

 A major landmark in the area is the house Bundanon, which renowned Australian artist Arthur Boyd and his wife Yvonne donated to the people of Australia in 1993 along with an adjoining property that had been previously owned by Boyd's brother-in-law, the equally famous Australian artist Sidney Nolan.
 Bundanon began as a single-storey weatherboard structure built around 1840.
 In 1866, a two-storey sandstone house, made of locally quarried stone, was built immediately in front of the original weatherboard house.
 The sandstone house features timber verandas and is now listed on the Register of the National Estate.